Zion Chapel, Newick: Architecture

 The chapel is a small and simple but "striking red and grey brick building".
 The street-facing façade has two round-arched windows and a gabled entrance porch inscribed with the year 1834.
 Above this is a pediment, flush with the façade, whose tympanum has an oculus-style recess.
-A distinctive feature of the pediment is its use of alternate grey and red bricks laid in Flemish bond formation; the stretcher bricks (those with the long face showing) are red and the header bricks (whose short side is showing) are red, producing a regular pattern.
+A distinctive feature of the pediment is its use of alternate grey and red bricks laid in Flemish bond pattern; the stretcher bricks (those with the long face showing) are red and the header bricks (whose short side is showing) are red, producing a regular pattern.
 The other walls are solely of red brick.

 A cemetery survives behind the chapel, but it is not part of the conservation area; as of 2007, Lewes District Council were considering extending the area to include it.